nhuante/ImageProcessing_Graphics_Python/beeGameFinal/README.md

 ## Game Concept and Objective

 You play as a friendly, hard-working bee who must collect pollen and return it to the hive before time runs out.

-There are two "rooms" in the game:
+There are two "rooms" in the game you will enocunter:

-* Lobby: Practice controls and read the help screen.
+* **Lobby**: Practice controls and read the help screen.
-* Level 1: You have 120 seconds to
+* **Level 1**: You have 120 seconds to
     * Collect pollen from flowers
     * Avoid or attack moth enemies (+points if you’re “angry,” –health if you’re not)
     * Deliver pollen to the beehive (+20 points per drop-off)
-* Win/Lose: Reach 100 points to win; health ≤ 0 → loss.
+* **Win/Lose**: Reach 100 points to win; health ≤ 0 → loss.

 ---